DataBiosphere/terra-workspace-data-service/docs/WDS Running Python tests locally.md

   --skip-validate-spec
 ```

 This will generate a folder called wds-client, go ahead and "cd" into that folder.
-Next, run:
+Next, run this command to install wds_client locally:
 ```
 pip install .
 ```

 That should use your local python installation to install the wds_client locally.
 Once complete with no errors, you should be able to open a python shell and run "import wds_client" with no error.
 However, if you are still not able to do that, it is possible that your pip is tied to a different version of python installed on your machine that is not the default.
-There are a few ways to solve this problem but the easiest way to around this is to specify a python version to run pip, something like this
+There are a few ways to solve this problem but the easiest way to go about this is to specify a python version to run pip, something like this:
 ```
-Python3 -m pip install .
+python3 -m pip install .
 ```

 In case you get frustrated with python, go [here](https://xkcd.com/1987/) for a quick laugh.